gauravrdj/Me/README.md

-👋 Hi, I’m @manaskush
+👋 Hi, I’m @Gaurav

-👀 I’m interested in Web and Android Development,WEB 3 and Blockchain
+👀 I’m interested in Web Development

-🌱 I’m currently learning React and Blockchain development
+🌱 I’m currently learning React and NEXT

 💞️ I’m looking to collaborate on different MERN Stack and Web Application projects

-📫 How to reach me -- Mail at manaskush311@gmail.com
+📫 How to reach me -- Mail at gauravjdh2021@gmail.com

 ⚡ Fun fact: I can make others do the job for me